airbytehq/airbyte/airbyte-cdk/python/docs/tutorials/cdk-tutorial-any-percent/cdk-speedrun.md

 ## Define your Stream

-In your `source.py` file, add this `PythonHttpExampleStream` class.
+In your `source.py` file, add this `ExchangeRates` class.
 This stream represents an endpoint you want to hit.

 ```python
 from airbyte_cdk.sources.streams.http import HttpStream